pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 # SOLID Principles

+Like any other programming language, JavaScript is also subject to the principles outlined in SOLID.

+SOLID consists of 5 concepts that we can use to make our programs better:

 - **S**: Single Responsibility Principle (SRP)
 - **O**: Open/Closed Principle (OCP)
 - **L**: Liskov Substitution Principle (LSP)